sigasi/sigasi_insights/releasenotes/sigasi-2.2.md

 VHDL-2002 and VHDL-2008 support
 -------------------------------

-This release brings support for VHDL **2002** and **2008** to Sigasi 2: protected types, simplified sensitivity list, condition operators, external names block comments, … ([Complete list](http://www.sigasi.com/vhdl2008))
+This release brings support for VHDL **2002** and **2008** to Sigasi 2: protected types, simplified sensitivity list, condition operators, external names block comments, …

 ![VHDL 2008](2.2/vhdl2008.png "VHDL 2008")

-The new VHDL 2008 STD and IEEE libraries are not included yet.
-[Click here](http://www.sigasi.com/content/how-use-new-vhdl-2008-libraries-sigasi) for more info on how to add them.
+Note that the new VHDL 2008 STD and IEEE libraries are not included yet.

 Configurable severity for lintings
 ----------------------------------